 - Management of applications without the IT department’s knowledge

 When auditors test controls, management could discover many job descriptions need updating.
-Improved documentation helps companies onboard new employees more quickly and could be the fastest way to share knowledge when working remotely.
+Improved documentation helps companies quickly onboard new employees and could be the fastest way to share knowledge when working remotely.

 Following IT-controls testing, some of these systems could be consolidated—allowing separate business units to report financial information on a single financial application, while reducing systems redundancies and strengthening operations.